williambova/williambova/README.md

 * 🌐 Production websites and web applications
 * ⚙️ Workflow automation tools
 * 🤖 AI-assisted internal tools
-* 🗂️ CRM and data-cleaning systems
 * 💻 Desktop applications for Mac and Windows
-* 📊 Lightweight dashboards and operational tools
-* 📰 RSS/feed aggregation and data-ingestion tools
 * 🔗 Webhook workflows and third-party API integrations
 * 🧩 Business software for internal teams and operators
 * 🎨 Front-end rebuilds for small businesses and growing brands